Rokory/PSToolsAndSamples/README.md

 ### Setup-CIDatabase.ps1 and Update-CIAssets.ps1

-#### Synopsis

 Sample powershell script for retrieving computer inventory data and storing it in a database.
 Demonstrates working with SQL and error handling.

-#### Requirements

-Module EOSQLUtility, which you can find in the modules folder.

-#### Getting started

-1. Install some edition of Microsoft SQL server on the local computer.
-You can use ````Install-SQLServer```` from the EOSQLUtility module to quickly install an Express edition
-2. Run the Setup-CIDatabase to create the database structure.
-3. Run the Update-CIAssets to store the computer inventory information in the database.

 ## Modules